-King crabs (Lithodes aoteroa and Neolithodes brodiei) were introduced into the Quota Management System on 1 April 2004 with a combined TAC of 9 t and TACC 9 t (Table 1).
+King crabs (Lithodes aoteroa and Neolithodes brodiei) were introduced into the Quota Management System on 1 April 2004 with a combined TAC of 90 t and TACC of 90 t (Table 1).
 There are no allowances for customary, recreational or other sources of mortality.
 The fishing year is from 1 April to 31 March and commercial catches are measured in greenweight.
 The two crabs are relatively distinct, and are found at different depths, but may be confused with other species of Lithodes.

-Landings have been reported from all QMAs except KIC 7 and KIC 9, however these landings are small and are unlikely to reflect the real catch as these crabs are generally discarded at sea and remain unreported.
+Landings have been reported from all QMAs, however these landings are small and are unlikely to reflect the real catch as these crabs are generally discarded at sea and remain unreported.
 Most of the landed catch has been reported under the aggregated code KIC, although there are a few records by species (i.e., L. aotearoa [LMU] and N. brodiei [NEB]).